agrisfao/recommender/README.md

 ### Execute the command line application

 The folder `executable` contains the command line application, including the bash script `start.sh` to run the recommender system.
-It contains two folders:
+It contains some folders:
+- `bin`: containing the compiled JAVA classes
-- `lib`: containing the needed JAR files (the "recommender system" jar and all dependances: dependances can be found in the `maven-source/target/classes/` folder)
+- `lib`: containing the needed JAR files (all dependances can be found in the `maven-source/target/classes/` folder)
 - `resources`: containing the configuration file `defaults.properties` (that can be found in the `maven-source/target/classes/` folder)

 The file `defaults.properties` contains input parameters for the recommender system: